SAFETAG/SAFETAG/content/adids/risk_modeling/deepening.md

-### Part I: Process Identification
+### Deepening

 The goal of this activity is to give the trainee's an opportunity to lead an opportunity to lead a process mapping with the host organization.

-#### A. Determine the boundaries

-The goal of this exercise is to have the trainee lead a conversation about the boundaries of the needs assessment.
-This exercises acts as an introduction between the auditor and the host participants and is used to build a rapport with the participants.
-This also allows the auditor to set the organizational focus for the rest of the needs assessment and work towards a realistic scope of the threats that participants should be thinking about during the assessment.

-  * step 1
-  * step 2
-  * step 3
-  * step etc.
+##### What trainees will need

+##### What you will need

-#### B. List all organizational process'
+#### Identify and map critical organizational processes.

 The goal of this exercise is for the trainee to lead the host participants in "brain-storming" a list of all the processes that are critical for their work.

-  * step 1
-  * step 2
-  * step 3
-  * step etc.

-### Part II: Critical Process Mapping

-The goal of this exercise is for the trainee to lead the attendees in identifying the subset of activities that are critical to their work.
+Once complete the trainee to lead the attendees in identifying the subset of activities that are critical to their work.
 Helping the organization triage these processes is at the core of how an auditor continues their assessment.
 An auditor uses this subset to guide their audit.
 If an auditor is not mindful of making sure that there are processes among the critical processes identified that speak to the full range of participants their recommendations are more likely to meet resistance.

-#### A. Threat Brainstorming: The Pre-Mortum

 The goal of this exercise is for the trainee to lead the attendees through each process identified earlier and one after another have the participants imagine that it is months in the future and the current process has been carried out.
 And it has failed.
 The participants have to explain why it failed and what the outcome of that failure would mean while the trainee documents them.

 *NOTE:* The participants can optionally be split into groups for this process.
 The trainee should do one process with the group as a whole before the participants are split into groups.
 If split into groups, each group will need a note-taker, who ideally will be other trainee's, so that the trainer can walk between the groups and assist the trainee's or participants if they get stuck.

-  * Trainer Led mock pre-mortum with trainee's
-  * Bring in participants
-  * Trainee Describes pre-mortum
-  * Trainee gives an example pre-mortum
-  * Trainee leads participants in whole group pre-mortum
-  * Trainee splits up participants into groups by number of trainee's and participant involvement in process' for that group
-  * Trainee captures why a process failed, what the consequence would be, and any external threat actors that are identified for later in the needs assessment.

-#### B. Identify critical process'

 In this exercises the trainee leads the participants in an overview of the consequences of the identified during the activity and then a **rapid** ranking of the importance of process' based upon the consequences if they fail.

-  *
-  * step 2
-  * step 3
-  * step etc.

-#### C. Map out critical process'

 In this exercises the trainee does free-hand mapping for each process guided by the host participants.
 The trainee needs to make sure that they work to develop a broad understanding of the overall process.
 This is a time consuming activity, and managing their overall time to complete the entire needs assessment, and respect the time constraints of the staff, is critical.